Defining Serious Health Conditions under FMLA

 By Coffman Legal, LLC | Posted on Mar 27 2019

 Under the Federal Family and Medical Leave Act or the FMLA, employees are entitled to take leave from their employers to take care of themselves or immediate members of their families who may be suffering or recuperating from serious health conditions.

-A condition that requires you or your family members to spend a night in the hospital, medical facility or a hospice may be regarded as serious under FMLA.
-Therefore it is the right of the employee to request for FMLA leave and receive treatment or take care of the immediate family members for the period of illness.
+A condition that requires you or your family members to spend a night in the hospital, medical facility, or hospice may be regarded as serious under FMLA.
+Therefore it is the right of the employee to request FMLA leave and receive treatment or take care of the immediate family members for the period of illness.

 - If when sick, you miss your everyday activities for more than three days.
 For example, leave from school or work.
 Also, during your absence, you may need to take medication under the close supervision of a doctor or other health personnel.